wavemaker/docs/website/blog/2023-09-15-consuming-wmsecured-apis.md

 If a client that needs to invoke the WaveMaker application APIs has security configured, the same user context cannot be used to access the WaveMaker secured APIs as the security configured can be different, even if it is the same security provider there cannot be common user context between them.

 This can now be achieved in WaveMaker by using JWS or Opaque tokens as the secondary authentication providers.
-In other words, if the WaveMaker application's APIs are secured and are to be used in other clients then, the user can enable a secondary authentication provider i.e., JWS or Opaque providers.
+In other words, if the WaveMaker application's APIs are secured and are to be used by other clients then, the user can enable a secondary authentication provider i.e., JWS or Opaque providers.
 This makes the APIs accept a token and provide user access to the APIs.

 For example, consider a client and one WaveMaker application, the application provides some services and has the primary security SAML configured.
 If the service APIs are to be accessed from the same application UI then the existing architecture of the WaveMaker applications takes care of the complete flow.
 In this flow, the user is redirected to the SAML server for authentication and once the user is authenticated, they get redirected to the application.